-By reminding them that they matter and that they are appreciated and loved can make them feel good.
-Your great efforts in making them feel valuable will somehow ease out their personal hurdles.
+By reminding them that they matter and that they are appreciated and loved, you can make them feel good.
+Your great efforts in making them feel valuable will somehow ease their personal hurdles.
 It is incredibly satisfying to help someone who is on the edge of emotional pain and sorrow.

-Be careful with words because when you try to help.
-In other words, you should be aware of how they are feeling.
-Therefore, you should know what to say and what not to.
+Be careful with your words, because when you try to help, In other words, you should be aware of how they are feeling.
+Therefore, you should know what to say and what not to say.
 Conversing with your fellow teacher who is depressed needs uplifting vocabulary to alleviate the sadness and pain.

 35. I’m here for you.
 I wish I could take away the pain.